pwairuru/wordgame/README.md

     that could help the computer win.
 But the way the dictionary

-    is organised, will make the computer almost alw
+    is organised, will make the computer almost always win.
+Due to this I have disabled that functionality

+   ASSUMPTIONS.
+   No word starts with a number (There is a check for that)

+   No words start with Caps (There is a check for that)

+   Player is allowed only one character at a time (There is a check for that)

+   If human player types a letter forming an invalid word, the computer wont find

+   such a word and hence the human finishes the game.
+So looses.